BlenderZegarek/swietlib/README.md

 ledstrip.clear();
 ```

-And to fill all the strip use:
+To fill all the strip use:
 ```cpp
 ledstrip.fill(255, 128, 0);
 ```